Atlanta Railroad Injury Lawyers

 - Failure to balance cargo

-In 1908, the Federal Employers’ Liability Act (FELA) was enacted to protect railroad workers against employer negligence.
+FELA, or the Federal Employers Liability Act, is a federal law that was passed in 1908 that protects injured railroad workers.
+The main difference between workers’ compensation and FELA is the fault-based aspect.
 The FELA ensures that railroad workers, engineers, brakemen, switchmen and other Amtrak and railroad employees or their families obtain compensation for injuries sustained on the job site or as a result of misconduct by the railroad company or in the event of a wrongful death to allow recovering just compensation for any work-related injuries.